The inner lines of the Enneagram symbol connect two other numbers to any given number.

 3/3 = .3333... + .3333... + .3333 = .9999...

-The original use of the inner lines and arrows on the Enneagram by Gurdjieff was quite different from the way the personality types use them.
+The original use of the inner lines and arrows on the Enneagram symbol was quite different from the way the personality types use them today.
 Gurdjieff used the hexad for one purpose and the triangle for another.
-The personality types use all the lines and arrows in the same way.
-The problem is that all the lines are not the same.